CONSUMER ENVIRONMENTAL HEALTH SUPERVISOR

 - Conduct routine self-assessments and develop an advancing programmatic plan for the Food and Drug Administration (FDA) Retail Program Standards.

 We welcome qualified individuals with disabilities who are interested in employment and will make reasonable accommodations during the hiring process in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

-- Must be willing to work beyond standard business hours to accomplish work and meet departmental needs.
+- Must be willing to occasionally work outside of standard business hours (evenings and weekends) as required by the needs of the department.

-- Travel outside the City of Milwaukee, occasionally overnight, may be required.
+- Travel outside the City of Milwaukee for job related trainings, presentations and conferences; occasional overnight travel may be required.